Dr-schobi/rocket-plancha/README.md

 Some of my energy consumption was already optimized - back then, an electric vehicle had been ordered, I've been heating the house with wood pellets, but I was still buying propane.
 Meanwhile, propane more than doubled in price and this got me thinking.

-Idealized thinking: Wouldn't it be nice to prepare food just from locally sourced materials?
-Like wood?
+Idealized thinking: Wouldn't it be nice to prepare food just from locally sourced wood?

 Options I tried and rejected:
 - fire pit / bowl: Sure - you can make a fire in a fire pit or in a fire bowl.
 This requires a large amount of wood, my cheap fire bowl does not have a permanent place and burns a hole in the lawn.